 The emails arrive in my in-box every week – women wanting to know if I promote supplements for menopause – [no I don’t, because I’m not a Naturopath] – or asking why they are still getting hot flushes, anxiety and insomnia, even though they are taking a variety of menopause supplements.
-When I receive these emails, my shoulders drop and I sigh, because this was me too.
-Spending hundreds of dollars on supplements that were marketed to me in menopause, did not solve any of my symptoms into the long term, nor did they help my weight, sleep, blood pressure, gut health or joint pain.
+This was me as well.
+But spending hundreds of dollars on supplements that were marketed to me in menopause, did not solve any of my symptoms into the long term, nor did they help my weight, sleep, blood pressure, gut health or joint pain.

 At the time, I didn’t understand (nor was I being told by health practitioners), the science behind their efficacy.
 I had no idea how they worked, what plants they were sourced from (and in many cases, not even plants, but synthetic materials) and how many of them differ in their effect depending if women are in peri-menopause or post-menopause.
 Both these stages of menopause differ considerably because in peri-menopause, women still have oestrogen production, although this is declining, whereas, in post-menopause (when periods have ended for a year or more), all of the reproductive hormones, including the pituitary hormones, are at their lowest.

 As I scrambled to understand why I was feeling hot and bothered, overweight, anxious, exhausted and depressed and I was already on menopause HRT, my pantry also resembled a health-supplement shop or pharmacy.
 There were so many different bottles of menopause supplements and yet, none really made any difference or they might only help one symptom and not another symptom.